Did you know that air pollution can lead to Alzheimer’s and other degenerative diseases?

 These plants can remove air pollutants like benzene (a leading cause of cancer and anemia), formaldehyde (that causes certain types of cancer and irritation of the skin, eyes, nose, and throat), and xylene (that causes headaches, dizziness, and breathing difficulty).

 Aside from the physical health benefits, houseplants can also provide some great psychological benefits.
 Keeping plants in your home help create a balance in it with their calming and soothing effects.
-Studies also show that having plants around can increase concentration and memory retention by up to 20 percent.
+Studies also show that being around plants can increase concentration and memory retention by up to 20 percent.

 Organic Wool-Stuffed Materials

 As for your bedding, pillows, mattresses, carpets, and other furniture items - consider the use of products that are made of organic wool-stuffed materials.
 These can protect you and your family against dust mites or bed mites that can cause allergies and asthma.

 Additionally, wool and some other materials are naturally fire retardant, preventing them from requiring chemical retardants that can be toxic to the skin and the air.
 While it is important, and often a legal requirement, to have items that are flame retardant, chemical additives used to make products more fire-safe are extremely dangerous.
 While they may slow fires, some of the chemicals used even increase the danger of toxic gases during a fire, which is the leading cause of death in fires.